gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## takeLeft

-Keep only a number of elements from the start of a `ReadonlyArray`, creating a new `ReadonlyArray`..
+Keep only a number of elements from the start of an `ReadonlyArray`, creating a new `ReadonlyArray`.
-`n` must be a natural number
+If `n` (must be a natural number) is out of bound the input is returned.

 **Signature**